 If you have been experiencing any pain and participate in high-level sports, it is a good idea to see a physical therapist.
 We specialize in movement and can utilize certain screens and testing to determine if you are at a high risk for injury.
 We can then create an individualized program to improve mobility, stability, strength and endurance.
 These programs can be especially critical to implement into youth sports programs as warm-ups to improve mechanics and reduce the risk of injury during sports.

 If you have undergone surgery, physical therapy is an imperative next step toward recovery.
 Early on in the recovery process, the focus is on pain control, range of motion, and functional training.
 As you move through the recovery timeline the focus shifts to work on progressive strengthening and neuromuscular control.
 Balance exercises are critical to regaining stability and control of lower extremity movement.
 Late stage rehab should encompass sport specific and reactive movements, neuromuscular control, strength training, and cardio.

 Working with athletes is typically not a big part of a physical therapist’s education.
 It is a specialty area requiring much further study, training, and practice following graduation.

-Activcore provides you with the space, equipment, and qualified physical therapists to improve your performance and enhance your recovery.
+Activcore provides you with the space, equipment, and qualified staff to enhance your recovery and improve your performance.
 We have experience implementing preventative warm-up programs and analyzing body mechanics before and after the season to track improvements in physical activities, such as box depth jump, single leg squat, and landing mechanics.